Disruptive Innovations Highlight a Specific Dilemma for Legacy Financial Institutions

 This is why good innovation management is so important for all companies.
 With a comprehensive custom idea management platform, financial institutions can gather better customer intelligence, reach digitally-savvy generations, encourage intrapreneurship within the company, and improve processes.

-Discover how Steinbeis and Qmarkets are helping financial organizations across the globe to become more innovative in an increasingly competitive market.
+Discover how Steinbeis and Qmarkets are helping financial organizations across the globe to develop the disruptive innovation strategy that will best serve them in an increasingly competitive market.
 With speakers from Unicredit & Airbus, the Frankfurt Finance Innovation Leader Tour will cover all of this and much more – click here to request a complimentary ticket to attend!

 As an expert in the field of Digital Finance, Ralf has accumulated more than 25 years of experience as CFO and innovation manager at global leading global companies such as Colgative-Palmolive, Staples, Bruker, Henry Schein.
 Most recently Ralf has shared his expertise as a Lecturer of Finance at the University of Applied Science in the Hamburg.